• Skip to primary navigation

 Checking the bottom of a seared pork chop.

-• Remove pork chops from pan, place a small pat of butter on each chop along with sprigs of fresh thyme, and lightly cover with foil for at least 5 minutes
+Butter & Rest Method: Remove the pork chops from the pan, place a small pat of butter on each chop, and top with sprigs of fresh thyme.
+Lightly cover with foil and let rest for at least 5 minutes.

 Pats of butter on top of cooked pork loin chops.